anrydas/DasSimpleExporter/README.md

 - Chassis temperature
 - CPU temperature

+Default config stored in `./configs/config.json` file.
+To change it the `app_config.CONFIG_METRICS_FILE_NAME` variable need to be changed.

-The Default Application config is (no metrics are configured):
+The Default Application config is (no custom metrics are configured):
 ```json
 {
   "monitor": {